akashpatil98/eagle-projects/README.md

 The gerber files for Ravel BLE can be found [here](https://github.com/akashpatil98/eagle-projects/tree/main/Raven_BLE).

 # Software
-The PCBs listed here are designed using AutoDesk Eagle software (version 9.5.2).
+The PCBs listed here are designed using AutoDesk EAGLE software (version 9.5.2).